 However, you should know we cannot utilize all expired spray paints.
 Always inspect and test expired spray paint before using it to be safe.

 After the date is passed, some spray paints can become poisonous.
 Some spray paints are widely known for this.

 How long does spray paint last once we open it?

 If the spray paint has a shelf life of three years (or 36 months) if left unopened, it will reduce the shelf life to 18 months or less once we open it.

-Even if you preserve spray paint carefully after opening, it will not last for more than a year.
+Even if you carefully preserve spray paint after opening, it will not last more than a year.
 The reason for this is that the contents of the spray cans will expose to dry air, and any amount of air, no matter how small, will cause paint to harden over time.

 Because the open can is more sensitive to the elements, like temperature and moisture.

 This exposure will impact the paint’s condition inside the paint can.
 And can result in chemical reactions, paint solidification, and separation inside the paint container.